Dynamic Programming — 0/1 Knapsack

 0/1

-Enter items above and click Visualize.
-Recommend n ≤ 5.
+Enter items and click Visualize.
+Keep n ≤ 5 for readable tree.

 Optimal value